 Insurance Marketplace Implementation Challenges

-Some states have higher proportions of previously uninsured people (larger number of people =less risky pool).
+- Some states have higher proportions of previously uninsured people (the larger number of people = the less risky pool).
 The states with smaller populations have come together to create regional exchanges.

-“Bronze Trap” – people (typically younger people) who buy the bronze health insurance plan – premiums are expected to be the lowest.
+- “Bronze Trap” – people (typically younger people) who buy the bronze health insurance plan – premiums are expected to be the lowest.
 Here the insurance company covers 60% of out of pocket costs while the enrollee pays the remaining 40%.
-While the out of pocket is limited, they may incur a large bill compared to their income.
-Underinsured – this happens when they incur an unexpectedly high medical expense if they fall sick.
+While the out of pocket is limited, they may incur a hefty bill compared to their income.
+Underinsured – this happens when they suffer an unexpectedly high medical expense if they fall sick.

-Disparities across states happens when states don’t expand Medicaid programs.
+- Disparities across states happen when states don’t expand Medicaid programs.
 Some people remain uninsured and don’t receive insurance subsidies.

 The Affordable Care Act and Medicaid